ydsingh/alexa/feature-demos/skill-demo-proactive-events/README.md

  * Q: Can I send an ad-hoc or literal message as a notification?
  * A: No, your notification must follow the form of one of the [Proactive API schemas](https://developer.amazon.com/docs/smapi/schemas-for-proactive-events.html).
 You can propose new schemas via [alexa.uservoice.com](https://alexa.uservoice.com) .

- * Q: Can I get a notification banner to appear on my Echo Show?
+ * Q: How do I get a notification banner to appear on my Echo Show device?
- * A: Yes, the notification banner will appear provided your skill has been prepared for publishing and the icons have been set.
+ * A: Complete the skill's Build, Test, and Distribution sections, to set the icons.

  * Q: Can I send a notification to a mobile phone?
  * A: You could send a TXT/SMS to a phone number via other channels, however the Proactive API works with Alexa devices.